sitano/sitano.github.io/_posts/2015-08-12-rust-grumpy-cat.md

 * The fact that the sources of the platform (collection sources for example) do not present a good language style (idioms) do not speak for the Rust.
 It is 1.2 out and `libcollections` still refactoring heavily.

+* Most projects on the github uses specific `#!features` of the language available only under `night` build what is actually makes all `stable` and `beta` releases useless, coz guess what - you can't build nothing without it.

+* There is no big nice projects on the github but mozilla's browser.
+There is a `REPL` project which requires `night` build as well.
+Another interesting project is `redis` remake called `sredis`.

+* High entrance bar.
+It's because Rust hides all pointers semantics details from you, which in C++ are much clearer.
+More over, Rust changes syntax over the releases for the various pointers types (i.e. unique pointers).
+So many articles on Rust do not work already.
+And finally, when you think all the hidden details would ease a life for you, just do not go into the source code implementation.

+* There is no templates specialization support yet.

+* There is no negative constraints support for template parameters (: !Display).

+* You can't match on traits (by type).

+* There is no way to implement trait for enum instance.
+Enum instance / values (that stands for ADT) are not types actually.